Conference shares int’l experiences in music copyright protection

-HÀ NỘI — A two-day international conference on data processing and information technology in copyright protection commenced in Hà Nội on Wednesday.
+HÀ NỘI — A two-day international conference on data processing and information technology in copyright protection commenced in Hà Nội recently.

-Organised by the Vietnam Centre for Protection of Music Copyright (VCPMC), the event brought together 30 representatives from Collective Management Organisations (CMOs) across Singapore, the Philippines, Thailand, Malaysia, India, as well as Taiwan (China), Macau, and Hong Kong (China).
+Organised by the Vietnam Centre for Protection of Music Copyright (VCPMC), the event brought together 30 representatives from Collective Management Organisations (CMOs) across Singapore, the Philippines, Thailand, Malaysia, India, as well as Taiwan, Macau, and Hong Kong (China).

 According to Hoàng Văn Bình, Deputy General Director of the VCPMC, the conference aims to enhance Việt Nam's music copyright protection framework, aligning it with regional and global advancements.
 It also serves as a platform for international CMOs to gain deeper insights into the VCPMC’s operations and Việt Nam's intellectual property landscape in the context of rapid global development.